Archery for Beginners: How to Get Started

 • Shaft.
 This is the length of the arrow—the part between the arrowhead and the fletching.

 • Fletching.
-These are the vanes on an arrow; sometimes they’re made of feathers (this is good for target practice) and sometimes they’re made of plastic (and this is good for hunting).
-Usually, there’s one vane on the arrow that’s a different color than the other two vanes, and that’s called the index vane.
+These are the vanes on an arrow.
+Sometimes they’re made of feathers (good for target practice) and sometimes they’re made of plastic (good for hunting).
+Usually, there’s one vane on the arrow that’s a different color than the other two vanes called the index vane.

 • Nock.
 This is the back bifurcated end of the arrow, that fits into the bow string.